Burckhardt

 Alberti was a “Renaissance man”: he was interested in everything.
 After describing how Alberti studied music, law, physics, math, painting and literature, Burckhardt says “he acquired every sort of accomplishment and dexterity, cross-examining artists, scholars, and artisans of all descriptions, down to the cobblers, about the secrets and peculiarities of their craft.”1 Alberti had an extraordinary appetite for life; Burckhardt speaks of, “the sympathetic intensity with which he entered into the whole life around him.
 At the sight of noble trees and waving cornfields he shed tears; handsome and dignified old men he honored as a ‘delight of nature’, and could never look at them enough.”2 Such an appetite for life, such an attitude of wonder in the face of reality, is the essence of the Renaissance.

-According to Burckhardt, during the Middle Ages “man was conscious of himself only as member of a race, people, party, family, or corporation,” but during the Italian Renaissance, “man became a spiritual individual.”3 Individuality reached its zenith, according to Burckhardt, in the Renaissance humanists, who turned their backs on Christianity, revered the ancients, and tried to live and write like the ancients.
+According to Burckhardt, during the Middle Ages “man was conscious of himself only as a member of a race, people, party, family, or corporation,” but during the Italian Renaissance, “man became a spiritual individual.”3 Individuality reached its zenith, according to Burckhardt, in the Renaissance humanists, who turned their backs on Christianity, revered the ancients, and tried to live and write like the ancients.

 Burckhardt’s History of Greek Culture, which is as interesting as his work on the Italian Renaissance, also deals with individuality.
 Burckhardt argues that the Greeks had a highly developed individuality, while other societies of the time crushed individuality beneath the weight of group, caste and morality.4